achsill/orac-interface/README.md

 - [ ] Feature to save LLM responses, enabling easy retrieval for future reference.
 - [ ] Allow shortcut modification

-We welcome contributions, feedback, and suggestions from the community to help us enhance Orac-Interface.
-Join us in our journey to make local LLMs accessible, private, and integrated into every workflow.
+Contributions, feedback, and suggestions are more than welcomed.